 Permitting is crucial to deploy renewable energy power plants, which are essential to meet the state’s climate goals.
-With half a century of permitting experience under the California Environmental Quality Act, Assembly Bill 205 (2022) has broadened the California Energy Commission's (CEC) authority.
+With half a century of permitting experience under the California Environmental Quality Act, Assembly Bill (AB) 205 (2022) has broadened the California Energy Commission's (CEC) authority.
 This expansion allows the CEC to oversee the permitting of clean and renewable energy facilities, including solar photovoltaic, onshore wind, and energy storage systems, and facilities that produce or assemble clean energy technologies or their components.
-Known as the Opt-In Certification Program, this permitting process offers developers an optional pathway to submit project applications, facilitating faster deployment of renewable technologies.
+Known as the Opt-In Certification Program, this permitting process offers developers an optional pathway to submit project applications, facilitating faster deployment of clean and renewable technologies.

 The following types of facilities are eligible to apply to the Opt-In Certification Program:

-• Solar photovoltaic or terrestrial wind electrical generating power plants generating 50 megawatts (MW) or greater
+• Solar photovoltaic or terrestrial wind electrical generating power plants generating 50 megawatts (MW) or greater.

 • Energy storage systems capable of storing 200 megawatt-hours (MWh) or more